 We also wanted to look at Bits and Bobs and Nuts and Bolts, where are going to investigate circuits and investigate robots and Circles, Spots and Polka dots.

-Our Teacher in Miss Prud’homme I am delighted to be joining to be joining the wonderful team at St Mary’s School as the Early Years Teacher, having previously taught in a school just outside Oxford.
+Miss Prud'homme I am delighted to work be part of the wonderful team at St Mary’s School as the Early Years Teacher, having previously taught in a school just outside Oxford.
 I completed my degree in Early Childhood Studies and my PGCE, specialising in Early Years, at the University of Warwick.
 I am the KS1 and EYFS lead, as well as an assistant headteacher.

 I am passionate about creative teaching and never fail to be amazed at what children can achieve.
 I am excited to be part of the learning journey of such wonderfully enthusiastic children.
 I am enjoying working with a small team of Early Years professionals creating a stimulating environment where every child is motivated to learn and happy at school .